 Submission of articles implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), or it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and if accepted, it will not be published elsewhere in the same form, in English or in any other language, without the written consent from the publisher.
 Upon acceptance of an article, authors will be asked to transfer copyright.
-A letter will be sent to the corresponding author confirming receipt of the manuscript.
 A form facilitating transfer of copyright will be provided.
+Jurnal Kejuruteraan also accept manuscript in Malay language .
+However, it should have title and an abstract in English.

 The template of Manuscript can be downloaded here.